DanielTakeshi/Paper_Notes/miscellaneous/Learning_Hand-Eye_Coordination_for_Robotic_Grasping_with_Deep_Learning_and_Large-Scale_Data_Collection.md

 # Learning Hand-Eye Coordination for Robotic Grasping with Deep Learning and Large-Scale Data Collection

-Wow, this is a splendid paper that is fairly easy to read and describes another awesome thing that Deep Learning can do.
+This is a splendid paper that is easy to read and describes another awesome thing that Deep Learning can do.
 In short, this paper shows that, if you train using their method, a robot arm with a gripper can grasp objects when only given the camera frame.
 It does NOT need calibration (yay!) or precise dynamics.
 All we see are the camera which contains a view of the gripper in it and then there is a visual servoing mechanism which will figure out the correct way to move the robot so that the desired stuff in a bin is grasped.

 Specific contributions: